 - Multi-targeted stool DNA testing: A test of a stool sample that looks for DNA mutations that may indicate the presence of abnormalities.
 Like other stool tests, it also looks for the presence of hidden blood.

-- CT colonography: A procedure that uses a series of X-rays called computed tomography to take a series of pictures of the colon.
+- CT colonography: A procedure that uses a series of X-rays called computed tomography (CT) to take a series of pictures of the colon.
 A computer puts the pictures together to create detailed images that may show abnormalities on the inside surface of the colon.

 Learn more about the USPSTF's guidelines and recommendations for the screening of colorectal cancer.